-Bromley Healthcare works closely with all commissioner and provider organisations across Bromley and the Our Healthier South East London Integrated Care System.
-As a key member of the 'One Bromley' alliance we have fully engaged in the Executive meetings and supporting work streams to design and develop new care pathways.
+Bromley Healthcare works closely with all commissioner and provider organisations across Bromley and the South East London Integrated Care System.
+As a key member of the 'One Bromley' Local

+Care Partnership there is full engagement in the Executive meetings and supporting work streams to design and develop new care pathways.